 That’s the concept behind The Swords of Ditto, the latest release from the lovable publishing team at Devolver Digital.
 The only problem is, whilst the villain of this tale’s rise every hundred years is a given, the hero’s success is a little less certain…

-The Swords of Ditto puts you in the role of a great adventurer who looks to defeat the evil witch Malmo and bring peace to the world of Ditto once more.
-Unfortunately, things get off to a bad start when Malmo kills you.
+The Swords of Ditto puts you in the role of a great adventurer who looks to defeat the evil witch Mormo and bring peace to the world of Ditto once more.
+Unfortunately, things get off to a bad start when Mormo kills you.
 Yep.

 It’s a quirky and neat concept, and one that adds an interesting twist to the roguelite formula that actually feels more meaningful than just ‘starting over again’ when you die.
 There’s an ongoing battle in place, and whilst it’s one that might never necessarily end, it’s one that continually impresses.